 - Other presentation topics included an art mural in Rockford, IL which highlighted climate threatened bird species, coordinated by Sinnissippi Audubon Society (IL) along with a special visit from a rescued educational Peregrine Falcon named by the Rockford Mayor as their city bird.
 Robert Cooper Audubon Society (IN) shared a proud 50th anniversary celebration and a look ahead into the future.

 Chapters came away with new synergies shaped by the content of the presentations and rich discussions among the state networks on the complexities of being Audubon chapter leaders and the successes and challenges that come with the responsibility.
-The Chapter Gathering fostered a sense of camaraderie, and belonging, bringing the vast Great Lakes network together in the spirit of collaboration, where they built stronger connections within our chapter community.
+The Chapter Gathering fostered a sense of camaraderie and belonging across the Great Lakes network in the spirit of collaboration and explored how Audubon's regional office can help chapters build stronger connections with one another.

 We know we can’t achieve our Flight Plan goals and Audubon’s Great Lakes Vision Plan conservation, advocacy and engagement goals without our amazing chapters and partners and are so grateful to all of them for their passion and dedication to birds and the places they need.